Narsil/rdev/README.md

 # rdev

-Simple library to listen and send events **globally** to keyboard and mouse on MacOS, Windows and Linux (x11).
+Simple library to listen and send events **globally** to keyboard and mouse on macOS, Windows and Linux (x11).

 You can also check out [Enigo](https://github.com/Enigo-rs/Enigo) which is another crate which helped me write this one.

-This crate is so far a pet project for me to understand the rust ecosystem.
+This crate is so far a pet project for me to understand the Rust ecosystem.

 ## Listening to global events